SergeySatskiy/codimension/trunk/doc/plugins.md

 * editing buffer context menu.
 If a plugin provides an editing buffer context menu then it is shown at the bottom of the standard context menu.
 The plugin menu item name policy is the same as for the main menu.
 * project / file system context menu appeared for a file.
-Works similar to the editing buffer context menu.
+It works similar to the editing buffer context menu.
 * project / file system context menu appeared for a directory.
-Works similar to the editing buffer context menu.
+It works similar to the editing buffer context menu.

 In all the cases Codimension provides an already created parent menu item in which a plugin can populate its menu items.
-If nothing is populated then Codimension will not display the corresponding menu item.
+If nothing is populated then Codimension will not display the plugin menu.
 All the menu populating members must be implemnted by a plugin.

 The GC plugin will have only the main menu.
-The enties will be for collecting garbage immediately and for an alternative way to run the plugin configuration
+The entries will be for collecting garbage immediately and for an alternative way to run the plugin configuration
 dialog: